BeeSwarmKid/BeeSwarmKid/README.md

-heyo, my names alyssa. im a trans girl from pacoima. currently an upcoming v-tuber with a (subjective) beautiful voice
+heyo, my names alyssa. im a neogirl from pacoima. currently an upcoming v-tuber with a (subjective) beautiful voice